RasmusLindroth/tut/docs/man/tut.5.md

 ## terminal-title
 0 = No terminal title
 1 = Show title in terminal and top bar
-2 = Only show terminal title, and no top bar in tut.
+2 = Only show terminal title, and no top bar in tut
+3 = No terminal title and no top bar in tut.

-valid: 0, 1, 2
+valid: 0, 1, 2, 4

 **terminal-title**=*0*